boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-28-JenkinsHomeLab-P2-LinuxAgents.md

 printenv
 ```

 After clicking save, you will be returned to the main page for the project.
-Click “Build Now” and you will see a job run and appear in Build History.
+Click "Build Now" and you will see a job run and appear in Build History.
 You may have to refresh the page.

 ![jenkins](/assets/posts/jenkins-home-lab/2019-12-28-JenkinsHomeLab-P2-LinuxAgents/3.05-build-now.jpg){: .enable-lightbox}